banisterious/obsidian-oneirometrics/README.md

 2. Select the notes you want to analyze
 3. Click "Scrape Metrics" to generate analysis
 4. View your metrics tables in the project note
+5. Use the Open Metrics Note button for quick access

 ### Using Backups
 1. Enable backups in settings (enabled by default)
 2. Select an existing folder for storing backups
 3. Backups are automatically created before any changes
 4. Each backup includes a timestamp for easy reference
+5. Backup files use .bak extension for better organization

 ## Tips
 - Create a dedicated folder for backups to keep your vault organized
 - Regular backups are recommended when making significant changes
 - Use the date range and metric filters to focus on specific aspects of your dreams
 - Sort table columns to identify patterns in your dream journal
+- Use the Readable Line Length toggle to optimize table display
+- Customize metric icons for better visual organization

 ## Support
 If you encounter any issues or have suggestions, please: